a5c-ai/action/default-prompt.md

 - **Labels**: Add and manage labels
 - **Comments**: Post comments on PRs and issues
 - **Milestones**: Update and manage milestones

-**Important**: Do not rely on post-action processing or temporary files.
-Handle all operations yourself using the available MCP servers.

 ## Communication Protocol